-- LEQEMBI is given by a healthcare provider through a needle placed in your vein (intravenous (IV) infusion) in your arm. - LEQEMBI is given every 2 weeks.
+- LEQEMBI is given by a healthcare provider through a needle placed in your vein (intravenous (IV) infusion) in your arm. - Your healthcare provider will tell you how often you should receive LEQEMBI.
 Each infusion will last about 1 hour.

-• If you miss an infusion of LEQEMBI, you should receive your next dose as soon as possible.
+If you miss an infusion of LEQEMBI, you should receive your next dose as soon as possible